-Ducommun Incorporated ("Ducommun" or the "Company"), through its subsidiaries designs, engineers and manufactures aerospace structural components, subassemblies and subsystems, aerospace electronic and electromechanical systems and devices, and provides engineering, technical and program management services (including design, development, integration and test of prototype products) principally for the aerospace and military markets.
-The components, assemblies and services are provided principally for domestic and foreign commercial and military aircraft, helicopter, missile and space programs.
-The Company's Miltec subsidiary provides engineering, technical and program management services almost entirely for United States defense, space and homeland security programs.
+Ducommun Incorporated ("Ducommun" or the "Company"), through its subsidiaries designs, engineers and manufactures structural components and subassemblies for aerospace and military markets, and electronic and electromechanical subsystems and devices, aerospace, military and other diverse markets.
+The components, assemblies and subsystems are provided principally for domestic and foreign commercial and military aircraft, helicopter, missile and space programs.
+The Company also provides engineering, technical and program management services almost entirely for United States defense, space and homeland security programs.